Maria Rosa Miracle Solé

 Maria Rosa Miracle Solé (Barcelona, 2 June 1945 – 28 May 2017) was a Catalan biologist, who held a Professor Emeritus of Ecology at the University of Valencia and a PhD in ecology from the University of Barcelona.
 Her research focused on the study of biodiversity, ecology, integrative taxonomy and biogeography of aquatic organisms.

 She obtained the first chair in ecology awarded to a woman in Spain.

 Biography

 She was born on 2 June 1945 in the city of Barcelona.
 She studied biology at the University of Barcelona, where in 1974 she obtained her doctorate with a cum laude qualification, under the direction of the ecologist Ramon Margalef.
-During her PhD studies, she spent two years at the University of California, supervised by Dr. Charles Goldman.
 She then worked at the University of Barcelona as a professor until 1979.
 Subsequently, she joined the University of Valencia as a professor in the Microbiology and Ecology Department, where she founded the limnology research group.
 She was the first woman to become a Chair of Ecology in Spain in 1981.

 She stood out as one of the main figures in limnology in Spain and she was the president of the Iberian Limnology Association from 1993 to 2002.
 She worked as a Professor until her retirement in September 2015, when she continued as Emeritus professor at the University of Valencia.
 She died on 28 May 2017.